vmbrasseur/10stepprogram/outline.md

     * getting feedback
         * conference systems
         * soliciting on your own
-            * XXX A friend an online service for this; getting the name/URL
+            * XXX A friend an online service for this; getting the name/URL (JMB: What?)
         * how to use feedback
             * grains of salt
             * improving your talk